nlkitai/nlux/pipeline/npm/react/README.md

 # NLUX REACT ✨💬

-## Conversational AI UI Library For ChatGPT And Other LLMs
+## The Conversational AI UI Library For Any LLM

 NLUX _(for Natural Language User Experience)_ is an open-source Javascript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
 With just a few lines of code, you